Project Management Methodology: Choosing the Right OneOct 20, 2022

 When to avoid it: Avoid the waterfall approach when your project requires flexibility and the requirements are unclear.

 If the rigidity of traditional project management methods is unsuitable for your project, the agile project management methodology is something you should consider.
 It allows managers to take an evolving and collaborative approach.

 When using this methodology, you should focus on smaller deliverables and update your goals as you achieve them.
 Also, give your team members more freedom and support.

 Though this methodology is best suited to software development, it is also used in other industries that require innovation and flexibility.
 The agile methodology supports frequent testing and updates, quick turnarounds, maintenance, and adaptation throughout the project lifecycle.

 Additionally, the release of the agile manifesto has resulted in the introduction of numerous sub-categories like scrum, kanban, lean, and extreme programming.

-When to use it: Use this approach when your goal is undefined and needs flexibility.
-It also offers speed and collaboration with stakeholders/clients.
+When using this approach when your goal is undefined and needs flexibility, it offers speed and collaboration with stakeholders/clients.